manoverboard/AndrewBoardman/about.md

   B.A. from Brown University and and M.F.A from the University at Albany SUNY.
 I received a Fulbright Fellowship and a New York Foundation for the Arts Fellowship.
 I worked at the The Rockefeller Foundation for many years.
-I was an instructor at Red River College and served as provincial chapter president of Graphic Designers of Canada.<br><br>Contact me at <a href="mailto:andrew@manoverboard.com" title="">andrew@manoverboard.com</a>
+I was an instructor at Red River College and served as provincial chapter president of Graphic Designers of Canada.<br><br>I live in Winnipeg, Canada.
+It took 13.8 billion years for me to get here.<br><br>Contact me at <a href="mailto:andrew@manoverboard.com" title="">andrew@manoverboard.com</a>
 menu:
   navigation: